tfung/conways-games-of-life/README.md

 # Conway's Game of Life

-Conway's Game of Life is 'cellular automation' of devised by British mathematician John Horton Conway in 1970.
+Conway's Game of Life is a cellular automation devised by British mathematician John Horton Conway in 1970.
 This consists of four rules:

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 1. Any live cell with two or three live neighbours lives on to the next generation.